 NYAC-JFON has a relationship with Brooklyn Law School through the Immigrant Visa Assistance Project (IVAP).
 Started by a Brooklyn law student who worked for NYAC-JFON under the auspices of the Hebrew Immigrant Aid Society (HIAS) Young Leaders program, IVAP gives law students the opportunity to assist our attorneys by preparing U-Visa affidavits on behalf of our clients.

-We also have volunteer attorneys who work at NYAC-JFON under the supervision of TJ Mills.
+We also have volunteer attorneys who work at NYAC-JFON under his supervision.

 Summary of Legal Services